Mathew-O-2026/PartnerProfile/partnerProfile.md

 **Favorite Show:** The Umbrella Academy

 ## Fun Fact
-There isn’t really anything super fun or surprising about me… but that makes me unique in its own way!
+There isn’t really anything super fun or surprising about me.

 ---
 This profile was created by Mathew Osario.